 Iconic Raketa watches

 With hundreds (if not thousands) of different models, it’s hard to make a list of iconic ones.
 Nevertheless, here is a selection of our favorite Raketa vintage watches.

 Raketa 24 Hours

 Raketa is one of the rare watch factories that used to produce a 24-hours movement, 2623.H.
 There are quite a few dial variations in the family of 24-hours, the one above (sometimes called Arctic or Polar) being one of the most popular.

 The Worldtimer, or Goroda (Города: cities) in Russian has an amazing design and a great wrist presence.
 Powered by the 2628.H reliable movement, this watch exists in different colors: blue, green, bordeaux and brown (check out the full collector’s guide here).
 The case is either chromed or gold-plated.
 The weak point of this model is its dial, difficult to find in perfect condition.

 Raketa Perpetual Calendar

 Well, to be honest, this perpetual calendar is not exactly perpetual but the watch definitely looks good.
-It is powered by the 2628.H and exists in a variety of colors.
+It is powered by the 2628.H movement featuring day and date and exists in a variety of colors.
 These were also produced after the fall of the USSR.
+Easily found for less than $100, these perpetual calendars are a good start if you’re looking for a Raketa vintage watch.

 These hands are simply amazing.
 This design by Raketa, dubbed Copernicus, is one of the all-time favorites among collectors.
-Inside the small case (~35mm), you will find the classic and reliable 2609.HA movement.
+Inside the small case (~35mm), you will find the classic and reliable 2609.HП movement.
 The Copernicus was manufactured in several color schemes, including a white dial model in a chrome-plated case (above), and a model with a black dial in a black-chrome case (below).